RubyBe/PikeMarketShopper/README.md

 Please contact the author if you have any questions or comments.

 #### Technologies Used
-This web application was created using Javascript and Angular 2
+This web application was created using ASP.NET Core 1.0 with C# and Razor.

 #### License
 Copyright (c) 2016 _**Sid Benavente**_